upwebdesign/laravel-infusionsoft/README.md

 ## Notes

-The Infusionsoft token is stored locally in your storage folder, depending on how you set your filesysems.php configuration.
+The Infusionsoft token is stored locally in your storage folder, depending on how you set your filesystems.php configuration.

 ## License